eda-globetrotter/lamiera-per-caldaie/notes/to-do-list.md

 		take to implement each function.
 		Report which method is the best way of measuring the temporal performance of the implemented methods.
+	+ Do code inspection of all mutator methods to determine if the mutator methods are implemented correctly.

 - Test graph module.